 Interview: Gina Prince-Bythewood and KiKi Layne Talk ‘The Old Guard’, Epic Fight Scenes, Immortality & More

-If you want a dose of baddass women-led action, that has important quiet moments, and stellar fight choreography, The Old Guard is most definitely the film for you!
+If you want a dose of badass women-led action, that has important quiet moments, and stellar fight choreography, The Old Guard is most definitely the film for you!
 Directed by Gina Prince-Bythewood and starring KiKi Layne, The Old Guard is based on the graphic novel of the same name, written by Greg Rucka (who also wrote the screenplay) and illustrated by Leandro Fernandez.

-I had the pleasure of chatting with Prince-Bythewood and Layne about the film where they shared what it was was that drew them to the project, what it was like filming such epic fight scenes and what they might do if they had some of the immortality that is portrayed throughout the film (and the graphic novel).
+I had the pleasure of chatting with Prince-Bythewood and Layne about the film where they shared what it was that drew them to the project, what it was like filming such epic fight scenes and what they might do if they had some of the immortality that is portrayed throughout the film (and the graphic novel).